Jack Quaid

 Jack Henry Quaid (born April 24, 1992) is an American actor.
-The son of actors Meg Ryan and Dennis Quaid, he made his acting debut with a minor role in the dystopian film The Hunger Games (2012).
+The son of actors Meg Ryan and Dennis Quaid, he is also the nephew of character actor Randy Quaid.
+He made his acting debut with a minor role in the dystopian film The Hunger Games (2012).
 Quaid was part of the main cast of the drama series Vinyl (2016) and had a supporting role in the film Logan Lucky (2017).
-His breakout role was as vigilante Hughie Campbell in the satirical superhero series The Boys (2019–present).
+His breakout role was as vigilante Hughie Campbell in the satirical superhero series The Boys (2019–2026).

-Quaid has voiced Bradward "Brad" Boimler in the series Star Trek: Lower Decks (2020–2024), and Superman in My Adventures with Superman (2023–present).
-He played Richie Kirsch in the slasher film Scream (2022) and physicist Richard Feynman in Oppenheimer (2023), and has since taken on starring roles in the films Companion and Novocaine (both 2025).
+Quaid has voiced Bradward "Brad" Boimler in the series Star Trek: Lower Decks (2020–2024) and Superman in My Adventures with Superman (2023–present).
+He played Richie Kirsch in the slasher film Scream (2022) and physicist Richard Feynman in Oppenheimer (2023) and has since taken on starring roles in the films Companion and Novocaine (both 2025).

 Early life

 Quaid was born in Los Angeles on April 24, 1992, the only child of Meg Ryan and Dennis Quaid.
-He was president of the Bad Movie Club at Crossroads School in Santa Monica, California, and attended NYU Tisch School of the Arts for three years.
+He was president of the Bad Movie Club at Crossroads School for Arts & Sciences in Santa Monica, California, and attended New York University Tisch School of the Arts for three years.